 In addition to costs associated with the repair of the structure, awards may include expenses for additional related costs such as green building and mitigation requirements, elevation, insurance, accessibility modifications for the disabled, repair or replacement of water, sewer, and utility connection needs.
 Cost effective energy measures and improvements that meet local zoning and code, required Housing Quality Standards (HQS), especially those improvements which add enhanced resilience, such as elevation of major electrical components, roof strapping, and other items, are also eligible.
 Environmental review and determined required remediation for items such as lead-based paint abatement, asbestos abatement or other remediation components will also be eligible.

+Elevations will be included for homeowners who meet requirements determined by the program, including substantially damaged properties as per locally approved floodplain requirements.
+Elevation will be required for properties that are substantially damaged in the floodplain and may be evaluated on case-by-case basis when required by local ordinance.
+The program will follow HUD guidance to ensure all structures, as defined in 44 CFR 59.1, designed principally for residential use and located in the 1% annual (or 100-year) floodplain, that receive assistance for new construction, repair of substantial damage, or substantial improvement, as defined at 24 CFR 55.2(b) (10), will be elevated with the lowest floor at least two feet above the 1% annual floodplain elevation.

 The formula below is how the program will calculate a rental property owner’s award:

-Identify Eligible Repair Costs.
+Identify Estimated Cost of Repair (ECR).

 Identify all Potentially Duplicative Assistance (DOB).